THANK YOU FOR SUBSCRIBING

 Automation has also enabled ResMed to be agile in responding to the unprecedented global demand for ventilators, bilevel devices and accompanying masks due to the COVID-19 pandemic.
 Since January, we have shifted manufacturing tools and teams from select products to help triple our yearly production of these lifesaving devices for patients worldwide.

-As Lead Mechatronic Engineer and the Centre of Excellence Leader for Automation within our Sydney campus, I’m proud to share three key theme somehow we determine what to automate, how we develop and implement solutions, and how we sustain our large fleet of smart equipment.
+As Lead Mechatronic Engineer and the Centre of Excellence Leader for Automation within our Sydney campus, I’m proud to share three key themes on how we determine what to automate, how we develop and implement solutions, and how we sustain our large fleet of smart equipment.

 Determining what to automate